charlie-tango/az-pipeline-codex-review-agent/README.md

 npx @charlietango/az-pipeline-codex-review-agent
 ```

 When run inside an Azure Pipelines PR validation build, the CLI picks up the pull-request ID, organization URL, project, repository, and branch refs from the standard environment variables.
-It then gathers the diff, asks the Codex agent for a structured review, and posts the summary plus inline suggestions back to Azure DevOps.
+It then gathers the diff, asks the Codex agent for a structured review, and posts a single summary back to Azure DevOps.

 ## Prerequisites